Edit Blog Post

 One of several gates we use to enter the Old City.

-that very soil.
+and arrested on that very soil.
 (Matthew 26:36).
 I plan to return and spend more time there in quiet contemplation.

 In ending this first week in Jerusalem, I must express the great warmth and peace that I feel living here at the convent, surrounded by pilgrims from several parts of the world, the Sisters of Notre Dame de Sion, the Chemin Neuf Community, the Palestinian employees, both Christian and Muslim, as well as my fine fellow volunteers from Australia and Ghana.
 Everywhere we walk in this section, the warmth and good nature of the Palestinian people shines through.